Join In

 Common Mistakes

-(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Tests and Games Top Tip Install a grammar checker
+(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Grammar Videos

 for your browser

-(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Tests and Games Top Tip Install a grammar checker
+(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Grammar Videos

 for your browser

-Brackets and Period (Full Stop) Placement
+Brackets and Full Stop Placement

-- Lee loves cheese-and-onion pies and eats at least two a day.
+If the round brackets contain a complete sentence, then the full stop for that sentence is placed inside the closing bracket.
+For example:- Lee loves cheese-and-onion pies and eats at least two a day.
 (On weekends, he routinely eats four.)
 However, he burns hundreds of calories cycling to work.

-- Lee loves cheese-and-onion pies and eats at least two a day (four at weekends).
+If the brackets offer additional information that is not a complete sentence, then the full stop is placed outside the closing bracket.
+For example:- Lee loves cheese-and-onion pies and eats at least two a day (four at weekends).
 However, he burns hundreds of calories cycling to work.

 - Lee loves cheese-and-onion pies and eats at least two a day (four at weekends.)
 However, he burns hundreds of calories cycling to work.